toddwalters/configs-guides-and-cheatsheets/tmux-cheatsheet.md

 ## Kill all the tmux sessions:
 `tmux ls | grep : | cut -d. -f1 | awk '{print substr($1, 0, length($1)-1)}' | xargs kill`

-**Note: ** For the remainder of the document the command keys listed within each of the sections assumes that the the tmux command mode prefix keyboard combination has been pressed prior to the specified command key.
-As a reminder, in tmux, hit the command mode prefix is `ctrl+b` (my modified prefix is ctrl+a).

 ## Sessions

     :new<CR>  new session